 - Test your presentation on a projector or screen to make sure all text is legible.

 Pro tip: Don’t try to fit too much text on one slide.
 Instead, break it into multiple slides or use bullet points wisely.
 Read our guide on Beyond Bullet Points: Creative Alternatives for Presenting Lists for inspiration.
+A simple test is to stand 8–10 feet away from your screen and see if you can still comfortably read the text.
+If you can’t, neither can your audience.
+Larger fonts also help your presentation breathe visually, reducing clutter.
+When you must use smaller text for detailed charts or footnotes, make sure to keep them minimal and provide verbal explanation instead of overloading slides.

 Color and Contrast